ThinkEQ/assembly-solutions-ltd/src/pages/news/accounts-manager-amanda-celebrates-10-years-with-asl.md

     column:
       title: Managing Director, Gareth is happy to see another team member reach 10 years
+      text: |-
-      text: '"Amanda has been a brilliant addition to the team and I am delighted to see her reach 10 years with the company.
-As our Accounts Manager, she has a very important role, and especially through recent years where the company has seen significant growth in a very short space of time.
+        "Amanda has been a brilliant addition to the team and I am delighted to

+        see her reach 10 years with the company.
+As our Accounts Manager, she

+        has a very important role, and especially through recent years where the

+        company has seen significant growth in a very short space of time.

-        Amanda does an incredible job and has built a brilliant team in the accounts department.
-I hope she continues on our journey and reaches another 10 years!”.'
+        Amanda does an incredible job and has built a brilliant team in the

+        accounts department.
+I hope she continues on our journey and reaches

+        another 10 years!"
 ---